AdobeDocs/experience-manager-65.en/help/assets/aem-cc-integration-best-practices.md

 You may have a requirement to simultaneously upload a larger number of files into DAM in some scenarios, for example:

 * Uploading results of photoshoots or larger projects
 * Uploading assets provided by creative agencies
 * Uploading selected assets from a larger set if the selection is done outside DAM

-Note that this description refers to uploading files operationally (for example, every week or with every  photoshoot ), as a normal part of desktop user's workflow.
+The description refers to uploading files operationally (for example, every week or with every photoshoot), as a normal part of desktop user's workflow.
 Large asset migrations are not covered here.

 You can leverage the following upload capabilities: